Radio Emission from the First Quasars at $z \sim$ 6-15: Introduction

-Identifying radio emission from quasars at $z >$ 6 is challenging at present.
-Only five have a radio flux that is more than 10 times brighter than their optical blue-band emission (i.e., are radio-loud): J0309+2717 \citep[$z = $ 6.10;][]{bd20}, J1427+3312 \citep[$z = $ 6.12;][]{mcg06}, J1429+5447 \citep[$z = $ 6.18;][]{wil10}, PSO J172.3556+18.7734 \citep[$z = $ 6.623;][]{ban21}, and VIK J2318+3113 \citep[$z = $ 6.444;][]{zng22}.
-These quasars typically have black hole masses $\gtrsim$ 10$^8$ \Ms\ and are accreting at large fractions of the Eddington rate \citep[e.g.,][]{ban21}.
-Except for J0309+2717, classified as a blazar \citep{spng20}, the radio emission from these sources is dominated by compact cores and/or small-scale jets ($<$ 1 kpc) in very long baseline interferometry observations, similar to the compact symmetric objects (CSOs) or medium-size symmetric objects (MSOs) found at lower redshifts.
-This suggests the existence of young radio-loud active galactic nuclei (AGN) or nascent quasars at early stages of evolution \citep{liu22,zng22}.
+Radio-loud quasars (i.e., with radio fluxes 10 times greater than their optical blue-band emission -- \citealt{glou22,ban23}) have now also been found at $z >$ 6, such as J0309+2717 \citep[$z = $ 6.10;][]{bd20}, J1427+3312 \citep[$z = $ 6.12;][]{mcg06}, J1429+5447 \citep[$z = $ 6.18;][]{wil10}, P172+18 \citep[$z = $ 6.82;][]{ban21}, and VIK J2318+3113 \citep[$z = $ 6.444;][]{zng22}.
+They typically have BH masses $\gtrsim$ 10$^8$ \Ms\ and grow at nearly the Eddington rate \citep[e.g.,][]{ban21}.
+Except for J0309+2717 \citep[classified as a blazar;][]{spng20}, the radio emission from these sources is dominated by compact cores and/or small-scale jets ($<$ 1 kpc).
+Although DCBH detections by SKA and ngVLA will be limited to $z \lesssim$ 8, \citep{wet20a,wet21a}, these observatories in principle could detect more massive quasars at well above this redshift, at much earlier stages of their evolution.
+Here, we estimate radio flux from a $z \sim$ 7 quasar like ULAS J1120+0641 \citep{mort11} at earlier stages of growth, up to $z \sim$ 15.
+Our calculations are timely, given the recent discovery of a lensed 4 $\times$ 10$^7$ \Ms\ BH candidate in UHZ1 at $z =$ 10.3 \citep{akos23}.
+In Section 2 we discuss how we calculate radio emission from the BH and star-forming regions in its host galaxy.

-The prospects for detection of radio emission from the first quasars will improve considerably with the advent of the SKA and ngVLA in the coming decade. \citet{wet20a,wet21a} found that DCBHs could only be detected at $z \sim$ 6 - 8 by SKA but did not consider $z \sim$ 20 DCBHs at later stages of evolution.
-SKA and ngVLA could find early quasars at later stages of evolution, probing their demographics and formation channels at higher redshifts.
-Here, we estimate radio flux from a quasar at $z \sim$ 6 - 15 with BH luminosities and host galaxy star formation rates (SFRs) from \citet{smidt18}, who were the first to reproduce the properties of ULAS J1120+0641, a $z =$ 7.1 quasar \citep{mort11}, in a cosmological simulation: its mass, proximity zone, and SFRs and metallicity of its host galaxy.
-In Section 2 we discuss how we calculate radio emission from the BH and \ion{H}{2} regions due to star formation in its host galaxy.
 We present radio fluxes for a number of SKA and ngVLA bands as a function of redshift in Section 3 and then conclude in Section 4.